-Recently, I have been looking for a therapist for myself.
-I believe that regular therapy is good for my mental health and it is important for my continued growth and learning as a therapist and as a person.
-Being a client helps me to be more empathetic to my clients because I can relate to the vulnerability when I struggle to reveal so much about myself to another person and to have the courage to make changes in my life.
-I am grateful to have a space where I can lay my burdens down for a bit and sort through my thoughts and feelings with a trusted person who can provide validation, perspective, and wisdom.
+Recently, I have been searching for a new therapist to work with.
+I believe that regular therapy is good for my mental health and important for my continued growth as a therapist and a person.
+As a client, I can empathetic with the process of searching for a therapist.
+I can relate to the vulnerability to reveal so much about myself to another person and the courage to make changes in my life.
+I am grateful to have a space where I can lay my burdens down for a bit and sort through my thoughts and feelings with a trusted professional who can provide validation, perspective, and wisdom.
 The process of finding a therapist who is a good match can be hard.
-Even with my background in psychology, my previous experiences in therapy, and an idea of who I am looking for, it still takes me several trials and errors to find the right fit.
-There are some wonderful articles written about the logistics of finding a therapist (e.g., what's the difference between types of providers, how to assess the therapist's competence, and how to pay for therapy with insurance, etc.) here, here, here, and here.
-In this blog post, I will focus on how to find that personal fit, that "click," with a therapist who is a good match for you.
+Even with my background in psychology, previous experiences in therapy, and an idea of who I am looking for, it still takes me several trials and errors to find the right fit.

 My partner and I recently started couples therapy.
 Phew!
 There, I said it.
 Admitting that I am going to therapy, especially couples therapy, makes my heart race and my face flush.
 Although I work in the mental health field, there is a stigma against the therapist having problems and seeking help.
 We expect ourselves to be superhumans who have it all figured out.
 After all, we can apply our training in helping others to help ourselves, right?